fenner/probe-clarification/draft-intarea-rfc8335bis.md

 * Updated the section on ICMP Extension header format to say that different ICMP Extension Option headers may be present, and if they are, the mechanism is not as specified in this memo.

+## Changes from draft-fenner-intarea-probe-clarification-02

+* Made a stronger statement about not copying this behavior in
+  {{dontdothis}}

+* Renamed to rfc8335bis and made WG document

 # IANA Considerations {#IANA}